 In Indiana, texting and driving was made illegal as of July 2010.
 If you cause an automobile accident while texting, you could be liable for texting.

 However, what about the person who is texting you?
 Can they also be held liable?

-This week, a New Jersey judge ruled a teenager who texted her boyfriend could not be held responsible for an accident he caused while reading the text message that she sent.
+In 2012, a New Jersey judge ruled a teenager who texted her boyfriend could not be held responsible for an accident he caused while reading the text message that she sent.